mohamedELBAHA/mair.community/articles/blablaconf-content-selection/index.md

 ![CFP stats](./images/cfp-stats.png)

-> It's important to note that we do not invite speakers and all speakers must submit their talk throw the CFP form.
+> It's important to note that we do not invite speakers, and all speakers must submit their talk through the CFP form.

 ## 🤝 Content committee